 How to choose?

-Did you see something that intrigued you on this list?
+Did you see something that intrigued you on this list of writing career ideas?
 Take some time to explore what that option looks like.
 That might mean reading more online, connecting with a writers or editors group, or having a conversation with somebody doing the job that interests you.

 If you know someone doing the job, ask if you can schedule a time to chat.
 (See this cheat sheet for informational interviews for introverts.)
 Ask around.
 If you don’t have a friend or colleague with the experience you are interested in, you might know someone who can connect you to one.